GabeScott/standard-works-vault/General Conference/1975 April - An Appeal to Prospective Elders.md

 The morning after my arrival in Tokyo, I was leaving the mission home with President Abo when a Japanese elder spoke to him in Japanese.
 President Abo said that the matter was urgent and apologized for the delay.

 He went through some papers with the elder, discussing them in Japanese.
-Then he held up one of the letters and, pointing to a sentence, he said, “Korewa ...”
+Then he held up one of the letters and, pointing to a sentence, he said, *“Korewa …”*

-And before he could complete the sentence I had completed it in my mind.
-Korewa nan desuka.
-I knew what he was saying.
-I knew what he was asking the elder.
-Korewa nan desuka means “What is this?”
-After 26 years, having been back in Japan but overnight, a sentence had come back into my mind—Korewa nan desuka, “What is this?”
+And before he could complete the sentence I had completed it in my mind. *Korewa nan desuka.* I knew what he was saying.
+I knew what he was asking the elder. *Korewa nan desuka* means “What is this?”
+After 26 years, having been back in Japan but overnight, a sentence had come back into my mind—*Korewa nan desuka,* “What is this?”

 I had not used those words in 26 years.
 I had thought that I should never use them again.
 But they were not lost.